sandialabs/NuMAD/docs/_build/html/_sources/user/running_numad.rst.txt

-The following sections go through the basics of putting together and analyzing a blade design in NuMAD, from creating a blade object, to modifying its parameters and attributes, to generating structural models for analysis.
+The following sections go through the basics of putting together and analyzing a blade design in NuMAD, from creating a blade object, to modifying its parameters and attributes, and generating structural models for analysis.
 Tips for implementation are given to ensure the smoothest execution.